 Advanced wireless networks and systems will provide the backbone that connects users, devices, applications, and services that will continue to enrich America's economy.
 NSF has a proven track record of investing in fundamental research on wireless technologies.
-For example, today's fifth-generation ("5G") wireless networks and systems have been enabled by ground-breaking NSF-funded research on millimeter-wave capabilities, advanced antenna systems, and other novel algorithms and protocols dating back to 2004.
+For example, today's fifthgeneration ("5G") wireless networks and systems have been enabled by ground-breaking NSF-funded research on millimeter-wave capabilities, advanced antenna systems, and other novel algorithms and protocols dating back to 2004.
 NSF partners with other federal agencies and industry on such research.
-Looking forward, NSF-supported research will innovate in areas critical to future generations of wireless networks and systems, such as new wireless devices, circuits, protocols, and systems; security and resilience; mobile edge computing; distributed machine learning, and inferences across mobile devices; and fine-grained and real-time dynamic spectrum allocation and sharing.
-This research will offer new insights capable of making wireless communication faster, smarter, more affordable, and more robust and secure.
+Looking forward, NSF-supported research will innovate in areas critical to future generations of wireless networks and systems, such as new wireless devices, circuits, protocols, and systems for "6G" and beyond; security and resiliency; mobile edge computing; distributed machine learning, and inferences across mobile devices; and fine-grained and real-time dynamic spectrum allocation and sharing.
+This research will offer new insights capable of making wireless communication faster, smarter, resilient, more affordable, more robust and secure and integrated with efficient sensing (e.g., forming radio images based on the reflections from wireless signals).